Wolemercy/noteit/README.md

 # noteit
-A note taking application built using Node.js
+A note taking web application built using Node.js

-# Supported Methods
+# Supported operations
 * adding a note
 * deleting a note
 * listing all notes
 * reading a note

+# Node modules used
+* yargs
+* chalk